 Most of the fabrics used in home interiors are chemically treated.
 This is done to withstand stains, add color, and make the fabrics wrinkle-free.

 These chemicals eventually release volatile organic compounds (VOCs) into the air.
-The outcome is a setting that might appear fashionable but silently influences respiratory well-being, causes allergies, or leads to headaches.
+The outcome is a setting that might appear fashionable but can silently affect respiratory well-being, cause allergies, or lead to headaches.

-A living room with artificial curtains, a polyester sofa and a rug composed of non-organic materials can trap dust, and release microplastics and toxins which propagate in the air.
+A living room with artificial curtains, a polyester sofa, and a rug made of non-organic materials can trap dust and release microplastics and toxins that then propagate in the air.
 People spend most of their time indoors, and these small exposures accumulate with time.

 Eco-friendly fabrics that reduce toxins become a healthier alternative by minimizing these hidden pollutants.